 Four key requirements

 It needs to be:

 accessible in both online and offline modes,

 highly secure to protect the confidentiality and privacy of user data,

 interoperable between different issuing and verifying authorities,

-Technologies and implementation models from Thales
+Technologies and implementation models

-In September 2015, Thales conducted an extensive study with a consumer online community, gathering 200 members from the United Kingdom and the United States.
+In September 2015, Thales conducted an extensive study with an online consumer community, gathering 200 members from the United Kingdom and the United States.

-Thales Mobile DL solutions bring technology, and implementation models that take into account user-friendliness, the local DL schemes and practices (drivers, Police, service providers…), and provide the highest level of security in both credential storage, data transmission and verification.
+Thales mDL solutions bring technology and implementation models that consider user-friendliness, the local driver license schemes and practices (drivers, Law Enforcement, retail & online service providers…), and provide the highest level of security in credentials storage, data transmission, and verification.

 What's the story here?

-Not only does a digital credential bring new layers of security, such as a PIN or fingerprint verification, but it is also much more difficult to fraudulently duplicate or alter.
+Not only does a digital mDL credential bring new layers of security, such as a PIN or fingerprint verification, but it is also much more difficult to fraudulently duplicate or alter.

 Unlike a traditional driver's license card, a mobile driver's license never needs to leave the owner's hands.
-A person verifying the driving license in the field will have access to advanced real-time authentication through another version of the application on an authentication device – either another smartphone or a reader.
+A person verifying the driving license in the field will have access to advanced real-time authentication through a companion version of the application on an authentication device – either another smartphone or a reader.

 No footprint is left on the verification device, and no geo-location tagging or tracking of user information occurs.

 Citizens could alsoupdate their personal information or even renew their licenses directly through the application instead of visiting a branch office, saving time and resources.

 Control and convenience will prove essential elements for issuers and users on the road to mobile driver's licenses.